Model-Mague/bela-stiff-string/README.md

 Exact values need calibrated by ear.

 It is optional since I could just increase the lower range of T (it only started happening when ranges were widened).

+### Add Spray Function to loc.
+DOUNEEE.
+Also TRIGGER RANDOMIZER OMG

+- while Button "(any button not in use)" = true
+- loc = loc + spread * input[5]
+- spread = random between -1 and 1

+advantage of this is:

+Since the CVinput for loc is lost, it is good to have an extra parameter that randomises loc slightly.

+It is also a reference to the "spray parameter in Instruo's Arhbhar: explained in https://youtu.be/hw73DlxVWrI?t=500